dotnet/docs-aspire/docs/storage/quickstart-azure-storage.md

 This method handles the following tasks:

-- Register a `QueueServiceClient` with the DI container for connecting to Azure Storage Queues.
+- Register a <xref:Azure.Storage.Queues.QueueServiceClient> with the DI container for connecting to Azure Storage Queues.
 - Automatically enable corresponding health checks, logging, and telemetry for the respective services.

 In the _appsettings.json file of the `AspireStorage.Worker` project, add the corresponding connection string information: